COGS18/COGS18.github.io/_build/materials/01-Introduction.md

 ### Installation

-You only need access to datahub for this course, but for working on your projects and for downloading and opening the notebooks used in class, you may want to download anaconda onto your computer, which comes complete with conda, and Jupyter notebooks.
+You only need access to datahub for this course, but for having access in the future and for downloading and opening the notebooks used in class, you may want to download anaconda onto your computer, which comes complete with conda, and Jupyter notebooks.

 <div class="alert alert-info">
 Download anaconda from